dib-lab/dammit/doc/pipelines.md

 plus a few hundred MB per busco database.
 We recommend running this pipeline with at least 16GB of RAM.

+code to run this pipeline:

+    dammit run databases --install
+    dammit run annotate

+> If specifying a custom location for your databases, add `--databases-dir /path/to/dbs`

 ## Alternative annotation pipelines:

 ### quick pipeline